me11203sci/wiki-application-for-tunes/README.md

     - [interrogate](https://interrogate.readthedocs.io/): Calculates documentation coverage, ensuring that functions, classes, and modules include appropriate docstrings.
 - [GitHub Actions](https://docs.github.com/en/actions): Actions workflows allow us to automate pull requests, code review tasks, deployments, documentation generation, etc. They are written in [YAML](https://yaml.org/).
 ### Opening an Issue
 All features, enhancements, and bug reports **must** begin as a [Github Issue](https://docs.github.com/en/issues) submitted through our [project board](https://github.com/users/me11203sci/projects/3/views/1), in order to ensure that progress is visible and so and that work items can be prioritized and assigned efficiently.
-The steps for doing so as follows:
+The steps for doing so are as follows:
 1. Begin by checking that a relevant issue does not already exist.
 1. Make sure to provide it with a clear and descriptive title.
 1. Select the appropriate label for your issue.
 Features/enhancements **must** employ the User Story template; likewise for bug reports, use the Bug Report template.
 For documentation issues, the description may be left blank.